 Anyone can join the Stay At Home Choir for the One World project regardless of singing experience, learning tracks, resources and teaching support are available, and there is no audition.
 Rehearsals will take place over three weeks in September 2022 and will include sessions with Karl Jenkins as well as sectionals and tutti rehearsals.
 Submissions will be due in October 2022, and all submitted vocals will be included on the final Decca Records album release.
 Please visit www.stayathomechoir.com for more information.

-Boosey & Hawkes will release the vocal score of One World in advance of the premiere performance next June.
+Boosey & Hawkes will release the vocal score of One World in advance of the recording release next June.
 For other publications by Karl Jenkins available on sale, view here.

 > Further information on Work: One World